Heart (radio network): Programming and presenters

 Heart's network programming is produced and broadcast from the headquarters of Global at Leicester Square in central London.
 Most of the network's output is broadcast live, although some weekend shows are voicetracked.

 As of 21 June 2019, Heart's Club Classics is simulcast with sister station Heart Dance.
 The EE Official Big Top 40 From Global on Sunday afternoons is simulcast with Heart's sister network, Capital.

 Networked presenters

-Lineup for national feed (excluding public holiday):
+Lineup for national feed (excluding the public/bank holidays):